scott-grimes/HotdogNotHotdog/README.md

 # hot-dog-or-not
-Machine learning via Tensorflow to answer the big questions
+Machine learning with Tensorflow to answer the big questions

 Live at https://hotdognothotdog.herokuapp.com/